Aragon: Location

 The area of Aragon is 47720 km² of which 15636 km² belong to the province of Huesca, 17275 km² to the province of Zaragoza and 14810 km² to the province of Teruel.
 The total represents a 9.43% of the surface of Spain, being thus the fourth autonomous community in size behind Castile and León, Andalusia, and Castile-La Mancha.

 It is located in the northeast of the Iberian Peninsula, at a latitude between 39º and 43º'N in the temperate zone.
-Its boundaries and borders are in the north with France (the regions of Nouvelle-Aquitaine and Occitanie), in the west with the autonomous communities of Castile-La Mancha (provinces of Guadalajara and Cuenca), Castile and León (province of Soria), La Rioja and Navarre, and in the east with the autonomous communities of Catalonia (provinces of Lérida and Tarragona) and the Valencian Community (provinces of Castellón and Valencia).
+Its boundaries and borders are in the north with France (the regions of Nouvelle-Aquitaine and Occitanie), in the west with the autonomous communities of Castile-La Mancha (provinces of Guadalajara and Cuenca), Castile and León (province of Soria), La Rioja and Navarre, and in the east with the autonomous communities of Catalonia (provinces of Lleida and Tarragona) and the Valencian Community (provinces of Castellón and Valencia).